KrisFernando/aws-community-day/README.md

 - Replace ############ with Account ID

-## Find Image ID, Tag, and Push to ECR
+## Find Image ID, Tag and Push to ECR

 ```
 docker images